Bradford Amateur Rowing Club: Facilities

 The club rows on a 600m stretch of the River Aire and has a boat house and a club house next to the two landing stages.
 On the ground floor of the club house are men’s and women’s changing rooms and a gym with ergos, weight machines, and floor space.
 Upstairs there is a function room with a bar and a balcony that looks out over the river.

-In October 2009, BARC secured a grant from Sport England to buy a new coxless quad, to keep up with the growing number of juniors that have joined the club since the beginning of Project Oarsome.
-The club also bought a new double and single scull for the Project Oarsome juniors.